Jackson Lee (racing driver): USF2000 Championship

+2022

+USF2000 Championship

-After posting the 2nd quickest lap in the 2021 post-season open test at the Indianapolis Motor Speedway, Lee signed with Cape Motorsports for 2022.
-The season included a 7th place finish in the opening weekend at St. Petersburg and top 10 finishes at Barber Motorsports Park and Mid Ohio before extensive crash damage ended the season with 5 events remaining.
+After posting the second quickest lap in the 2021 post-season open test at the Indianapolis, Lee signed with Cape Motorsports for 2022.
+The season included a seventh-place finish in the opening weekend at St. Petersburg and top-ten finishes at Barber Motorsports Park and Mid Ohio before extensive crash damage expenses ended the season with five events remaining.